 7. Et voila you should have a beautifully shaped side parting.
 If you need to go over again with a comb or brush and little more product just for the finishing touches as not in your desired shape then go ahead!

 CLASSIC SIDE PARTING HAIRCUTS - 1940'S HAIR

 If you want to do the side parting like they did in the 1940's then these are the sort of styles you want to go for.
 Something that keeps it relatively medium length with the sides a little bit shorter.
 The major movie stars of the day wouldn't have gone overly short on the back and sides.

-For results like the 40's use a pomade to style, like the London Grooming Co Pomade.
+For results like the 40's use a hair pomade to style.

 SHORT SIDE PARTING HAIRCUTS

 Over the past year or so the fade has become a huge part of barbering and styling haircuts, so naturally the classic side parting has had a shorter revamp.
 With a lot of these styles it will start with a 0-1 fade on the back and sides.
 With these the top is kept relatively short.

 As with the classic side parting, these are best styled with a hair pomade.